Cabonilla/building_with_active_record/README.md

+# Building With Active Record

+This is a small non-UI project to complete the Odin Project's Ruby on Rails course.
+This template will allow users, via the command line, to create Users, Posts, and Comments.
+It is meant to simulate a basic blog site.

+**Required languages**: Rails, SQL, Ruby on Rails

-# README
+# What I Learned

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+* The logistical framework of MVC.
+* The process of building relations between models.

-* Configuration
+* Rails console techniques.

-* Database creation

-* Database initialization
+* Simple Rails debugging techniques.
+* The various Rails generate features.

-* How to run the test suite
+* Authenticating at the database level.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...